 1. Nike Classic II Cushion Over-The-Calf Men’s Socks

-- Dynamic arch provides a supportive fit and feel.
+- Dynamic arch support for ideal fit and support.

 The first choice for a pair of Nike soccer socks that I’d recommend are these over-the-calf cushioned socks.